 Just as Reconstruction after the Civil War worked to repair a desperately broken society, our compromised Christianity requires a spiritual reconstruction that undoes the injustices of the past.
 Wilson-Hartgrove traces his journey from the religion of the slaveholder to the Christianity of Christ.
 Reconstructing the gospel requires facing the pain of the past and present, from racial blindness to systemic abuses of power.
 Grappling seriously with troubling history and theology, Wilson-Hartgrove recovers the subversiveness of the gospel that sustained the church through centuries of slavery and oppression, from the civil rights era to the Black Lives Matter movement and beyond.

-When the gospel is reconstructed, freedom rings both for individuals and for society as a whole.
+When the gospel is reconstructed, freedom rings for both individuals and society as a whole.
 Discover how Jesus continues to save us from ourselves and each other, to repair the breach and heal our land.

 "This book contains the message I have been longing to hear for several years now.
 It is the book so many of us need to read."

 "This book offers a front row seat to Jonathan’s transformation out of a well-meaning religion marred by white supremacy to a faith that keeps him in the frontlines of the fight for racial justice.
 His journey will be an inspiration and a roadmap to Christians who desire to be faithful in our times."